oktadev/okta-blog/_source/_posts/2021-08-05-libsodium-encryption-go-python.md

 ## What is Secret Key Encryption

-Secret key encryption uses a single key to both encrypt and decrypt a message.
+Secret-key encryption uses a single key to both encrypt and decrypt a message.
 It is commonly used as a faster alternative to public-key encryption.
 The key itself is a fixed-length random number.
 As there is only a single key, both the sender and recipient need a copy of it.
 This requires a key exchange which is often performed out of band or by using public-key encryption.

 ## Encrypt a Message with `libsodium` and Secret Key

-We will again encrypt the poem Jabberwocky, but this time using secret key encryption.
+We will again encrypt the poem "Jabberwocky," but this time using secret-key encryption.
 For convenience, we will again generate and store the key in a file:

 ```sh
 gpg --gen-random 2 32 > key_secret